 Our family law team is well-versed in conflict resolution and can help you find a course of action that benefits your children and protects your rights.
 Depending on the circumstances, we may draft a formal letter to the violating parent to inform them that legal action may be imminent, file contempt of court charges, or petition the court for supervised visitation.
 We understand that each situation is unique and matters involving child custody may be urgent.
 For issues that need immediate attention, our child custody lawyers are available via mobile phone 24 hours a day, seven days a week.

 Contact A Child Visitation And Custody Lawyer

 If you need assistance with child visitation or custody issues, our capable, compassionate family law team at Thomas, Conrad & Conrad can help.
-Contact us online or call 610-867-2900 to schedule a consultation at one of our offices in Allentown, Topton, Stroudsburg, or Bethlehem, Pennsylvania.
+Contact us online or call 610-867-2900 to schedule a consultation at one of our offices in Allentown, Topton, Stroudsburg, or Bath, Pennsylvania.